 The Porsche Panamera, BMW 7 Series, and Mercedes-Benz S-Class are different cars.
 That might sound obvious, and it is in certain ways like brand and design.
-But it’s less obvious in subtler ways like appeal.
+A similarity between them all is that, usually, they are quite expensive to buy brand new.
+However, there are second hand Porsches, BMWs and Mercedes, as well as a range of other used cars for sale, at websites like Autozin and others similar.
+Despite pricing, the differences between these cars is less obvious in subtler ways, like appeal.

 If you’re shopping for a full-size luxury sedan, these cars might come up within the same paragraph.
 While the BMW and the Mercedes-Benz can be named in the same breath, the Panamera deserves separate consideration.
 Of the three, it’s the only car that maintains the spirit of the driver – the spirit of Porsche.